 The expression “in Christ” (en Christo, en kyrio, en Christo Iesou, en auto etc.) appears 216 times in Paul’s letters and 26 times in John’s letters.
 I’ll be sharing with you today 5 facts about the believer’s union with Christ.

-Its an organic union: This speaks of our intricate intimacy with Christ.
-We as blievers are members of Christ and enjoy a mutual, reciprocal dependence on Christ for life and He on us for expression on earth.
+: This speaks of our intricate intimacy with Christ.
+We as believers are members of Christ and enjoy a mutual, reciprocal dependence on Christ for life and He on us for expression on earth.

 Ephesians 5:29-30 New King James Version (NKJV)